 Korean is the official language of both North and South Korea, yet there are differences in the two regions’ spelling, vocabulary, dialects, and even alphabets.
 The Middle Korean, often known as Hangul, is a distinctive Korean script developed by King Sejong the Great and his scholars and dates back to around the fifteenth century.
 But today, several nations, including Japan, Kazakhstan, China, Russia, Uzbekistan, and more, use Korea for several business-related purposes.
 For this reason, many organisations and business sectors globally require Korean translation services.
 This language has 77 million native speakers today.

 Despite being one of the oldest languages in the world, it does not share Iran, Syria, Turkey, or Lebanon’s cultural traditions.
-This language uses both Hebrew and Arabic alphabet.
+This language uses both the Hebrew and Arabic alphabet.
 This language is believed to have been used by Armenians in ancient Syria around 1100 BC.
 Accordingly, this language has been around since the fourth millennium.
 It is the most ancient language still in use, according to many.
-Although the language is dying very fast, there are still more than 5 lakh speaker of the Aramiac language globally.
+Although the language is dying very fast, there are still more than 5 lakh speakers of the Aramaic language globally.

 Around 400 CE, Hebrew began to lose its widespread use, but it is still used by Jews worldwide for religious ceremonies.
 Hebrew saw a renaissance era during the emergence of Zionism in the 19th and 20th centuries, eventually becoming Israel’s official language.
 Native Hebrew speakers can understand anything written in the old books, even though Modern Hebrew differs from the Biblical original.
 Other Jewish languages have a profound impact on modern Hebrew.
 There are currently 9 million people who speak modern Hebrew.
 5 million out of 9 million individuals use it as their mother tongue.